-The total monthly cost of housing an eligible family, or the sum of the Contract Rent plus Utility Allowance.
-In the case of rental of only a manufactured home space, Gross Rent also includes the Family's monthly payment to amortize the purchase price of the manufactured home.
+The total monthly cost of housing an eligible family, or the sum of the rent to owner plus Utility Allowance.

+The gross rent for a manufactured home space rental unit is the manufactured home space rent plus the Utility Allowance for the tenant-paid utilities.